alachloe/projectsection/README.md

 // Third day

-I have start to enter my CSS code, i'm stuck with the header , my button contact us didn't display properly
+I have start to enter my CSS code, i'm stuck with the header , my button contact us didn't display properly I finally manage to add my button using  <a class="nav-contact-us" href="button">Contact Us</a>
+I connect with my CSS code and that appear properly

+// Day four

+I finish totally my index.html and my css code for the index Html that take me 12 hours and I almost die ahah but with time,and because i retake the exercice and previous lab to manage to used code.
+Really happy because is not exactly as the example, but for the first time is not to bad

+// Day five

+I will create the form contact and the CSS related to the form contact

+// Day six

+I will made the project simple page and the css related

+// Day seven

+I will work on javascript